ISSUES and CONTEXTS in

 TASK 3

-Given your own knowledge of YLs, try and complete the following characteristics, identifying the key differences between the three different age groups and the implications for teaching.
+Given your own knowledge of YLs, try and complete the following characteristics,

 You may want to add to the list of characteristics